Kururuzo/WhatAboutTheDinner/ReadMe.md

     + If it is before 11:00 we asume that he changed his mind.
     + If it is after 11:00 then it is too late, vote can't be changed

-Each restaurant provides new menu each day.
+Each restaurant provides new menuItem each day.

 ## Run
 ```